-- For spring 2021, any on-campus event that may include 50 or more people must have the approval of the Office of the Provost.
-To download and submit the forms for approval of events for 50 or more people, visit https://www.purdue.edu/provost/events/approval.html.
-Requests must be submitted at least one week prior to the event.
+- Any on-campus spring 2021 event that may include more than 100 people must have the approval of the Office of the Provost.
+To download and submit the forms for approval of events for more than 100 people, visit https://www.purdue.edu/provost/events/approval.html.
+Requests must be submitted at least two weeks prior to the event.

-- Any University sponsored off-campus spring 2021 event, regardless of funding source, that may include 50 or more people must have the approval of the Office of the Provost.
-To download and submit the forms for approval of events for 50 or more people, visit https://www.purdue.edu/provost/events/approval.html.
-Requests must be submitted at least one week prior to the event.
+- Any University sponsored off-campus spring 2021 event, regardless of funding source, that may include more than 100 people must have the approval of the Office of the Provost.
+It is imperative that the sponsoring unit and event organizer understand all local travel, event size and social distancing requirements as described in paragraph 3(1) of this section with the understanding that those requirements are likely to change with little notice.
+To download and submit the forms for approval of events for more than 100 people, visit https://www.purdue.edu/provost/events/approval.html.
+Requests must be submitted at least two weeks prior to the event.

 - The sponsoring unit is responsible for ensuring the event: